NOTICE OF PRIVACY PRACTICES

 We reserve the right to change this notice at any time.
 We reserve the right to make the revised or changed notice effective for medical information we already have about you as well as any information we may receive from you in the future.
 We will post a copy of the current notice in the Practice.
 The notice will contain on the first page, in the top right-hand corner, the date of last revision and effective date.
 In addition, each time you visit the Practice for treatment or health care services you may request a copy of the current notice in effect.

 If you believe your privacy rights have been violated, you may file a complaint with the Practice or with the Secretary of the Department of Health and Human Services.
-To file a complaint with the Practice, contact our privacy manager, who will direct you on how to file an office complaint.
+To file a complaint with the Practice, contact our privacy manager, who will direct you on how to file an official complaint.
 All complaints must be submitted in writing, and all complaints shall be investigated, without repercussion to you.

 You may reach our privacy manager at (713) 797-1010 for further information about the complaint process.
 You will not be penalized for filing a complaint.